LBiophyEvo/D-LIM-model/README.md

 # Manuscript reproduction
-  Source code to reproduce the analysis of the LANTERN manuscript are available at [Reproducibility for figures](https://github.com/LBiophyEvo/D-LIM-model.git).
+  Source code to reproduce the analysis of the **D-LIM** manuscript are available at [Reproducibility for figures](https://github.com/LBiophyEvo/D-LIM-model.git).

 # License